-The state of California imposes stricter sentences on convicted DUI offenders when a driving under the influence offense is accompanied by aggravating circumstances.
+The state of California has stricter sentences on DUI offenders who are convicted when a driving under the influence and the offense is associated with aggravating circumstances.

-If you drive in California – and millions of us do, every day – keep reading to learn these answers:
+If you drive in the state of California – and millions of people do each day – continue reading to learn more:

-2. When can a DUI sentence be “enhanced” with additional penalties?
+2. When will a DUI sentence be “enhanced” with additional penalties?

 3. Exactly what added penalties can be imposed for DUI with aggravating circumstances?